 Can I eat octopus while pregnant?

-How often can I eat octopus while pregnant?
+Can I eat raw octopus while pregnant?

 Related pregnancy safety topics